lowellosaurus/find-todos/README.md

 ----

 - Make script die if no $file option is provided and STDIN is empty (currently just hangs until it is killed).
 (28)
 - Make a new todo if todos are on not separated by non-commented lines (currently includes second todo as part of the previous todo).
-The script will count the following two lines as one todo.
+The script will count the following two lines as one todo if they are on consecutive lines.
 (45)

     `// TODO: Rename the arguments for clarity.`